Do Solar Panels Increase Home Value?

 Solar Tax Credits, Incentives, and Rebates

 It’s important to note that only new solar customers can claim these incentives.
 The original owners can only claim these credits one time.
 If you buy a home with a preexisting system, you cannot apply for these credits.
 However, you may be able to participate in ongoing rebates and programs, such as a net metering.

 If you’re looking to install a new solar system in your home, use the tool below to begin your search for a top-rated solar installer in your area.

-FAQs About Solar Panels
+FAQ About Solar Panels

 To share feedback or ask a question about this article, send a note to our Reviews Team at firstname.lastname@example.org.